oschweitzer/learning-resources/angular_lesson.md

 On most application, if a user wants to access a route that doesn't exist, it will be redirected or a 404 error view will be displayed.

-To redirect a route to another, simply use the `redirectTo` property instead of the `component` property in the routes definition.
-To catch all the non wanted routes, you can use the `**` (wildcard) as a path. :warning: Be careful of the routes order, the wildcard path should be the last route in the routes array, because otherwise, all the routes below the wildcard will be ignored and you will always be redirected.
+To redirect a route to another, simply use the `redirectTo` property instead of the `component` property in the routes' definition.
+To catch all the non wanted routes, you can use the `**` (wildcard) as a path. :warning: Be careful of the routes order, the wildcard path should be the last route in the routes array, because otherwise, all the routes below the wildcard will be ignored, and you will always be redirected.

 ```typescript
 const appRoutes: Routes = [